 Gold is considered to be a particularly effective store of value in times of stress, as, in theory, the metal will always be desirable and is not part of the credit system.
-To this end, gold is often considered to be potentially one of the most stable forms of investment and a safe haven in tough economic times.
-However, investing in gold is a little more complicated than investing in stocks and bonds as it’s neither straightforward nor advisable to just buy a bar of gold.
-While some still use physical forms of gold in order to acquire a gold investment, many now invest in the commodity through the use of options, futures, mutual or gold exchange-traded funds (ETFs).
+To this end, gold is often considered to be one of the most stable forms of investment and a safe haven in tough economic times.
+However, investing in gold is a little more complicated than investing in stocks and bonds as it’s neither straightforward nor advisable for investors to just buy a bar of gold.
+While some still use physical forms of gold in order to acquire a gold investment, many now invest in the commodity through the use of options, futures or a gold exchange-traded fund (ETF).
 It is also possible to gain exposure to gold via investing in mining processes.

 When assessing the merits of gold, it’s important to distinguish between investing in physical gold and investing in gold-mining processes.
 We believe that the process of mining gold presents far greater risks from an ESG standpoint, so we evaluated the two components of gold investing separately.

 Is gold mining sustainable?